chomupashchuk/ariston-remotethermo-home-assistant/README.md

   - `ch_antifreeze_temperature` - CH antifreeze temperature.
   - `ch_detected_temperature` - temperature measured by thermostat.
   - `ch_mode` - mode of CH (`manual` or `scheduled` and others).
-  - `ch_scheduled_comfort_temperature` - CH comfort temperature for scheduled mode.
-Not supported on all models.
+  - `ch_comfort_temperature` - CH comfort temperature.
-  - `ch_scheduled_economy_temperature` - CH economy temperature for scheduled mode.
-Not supported on all models.
+  - `ch_economy_temperature` - CH economy temperature.
   - `ch_set_temperature` - set CH temperature.
   - `ch_schedule` - CH Schedule
   - `dhw_account_gas` - gas use summary for DHW.
 Not supported on all models.
   - `dhw_comfort_function` - DHW comfort function.
   - `dhw_mode` - mode of DHW.
 Not supported on all models.
-  - `dhw_scheduled_comfort_temperature` - DHW storage comfort temperature for scheduled mode.
+  - `dhw_comfort_temperature` - DHW storage comfort temperature.
 Not supported on all models.
-  - `dhw_scheduled_economy_temperature` - DHW storage economy temperature for scheduled mode.
+  - `dhw_economy_temperature` - DHW storage economy temperature.
 Not supported on all models.
   - `dhw_set_temperature` - set DHW temperature.
   - `dhw_storage_temperature` - DHW storage temperature.
 Not supported on all models.
   - `errors` - active errors (no errors to test on)